chenjie/print-file-tree/README.md

 # print-file-tree
 A simple C program that builds a tree of a given path of the file system.
 It also prints a user-friendly string representation including permission info to standard output.
+Note: hash_functions.c and hash.h are not necessarily required here.
+Their job is to store the hash of each file to its TreeNode, which is used to building a file tree.

 ## Getting Started